To Lady Fischer, Berlin

 That next morning, she awoke to find me sleeping in the armchair of the hall, by the fireplace.
 I had explained that I for some apparent reason never told to her, had slept there due to my concern for the storm.
 She never questioned me afterwards however odd the excuse was.
 My nightmares were now dreams pleasant and allay-or so I thought.

-Yet, one day as I was walking the cold wintry streets of Berlin, I had sensed the presence of a stranger following me, as a gust of wind blew.
+Yet, one day as I was walking the cold wintry streets of Berlin, I had sensed the presence of a stranger following me, as the gust of the wind blew.
 No-no, it cannot be!
 For a moment I paused and looked.
 When I did, I saw the luminous orbs of a withy figure, bouncing from roof to roof.
 It then mysteriously disappeared straightway, as I dismissed the queer occurrence and walked forth.
 Had the nightmare of the mare truly abated?
 Good God what if the bloody daemon had been released from the goblet in the Von Heissen castle?

 The intrinsic concept of a dream and nightmare is differential in the contrast of its actual implication, when the undetermined notion of congruity and incongruity are in the rudiment of the conscience.
 Thus, a dream is but a mere dream, if we allow it to be interpreted in that manner.
 And a nightmare is a dreadful nightmare that originates and becomes vividly alive, when the fragile mind is susceptible to the lurking sounds of the nefarious beings that taunt us, with lechery and debauchery.

 Imagine in this world, a minacious and existential being, within the secluded milieu of the hillside of the Rhine River.
 It is a mystic place where the unusual enchantment of a castle is enshrouded, in the mystery that bounds illusion with reality so disturbingly.
 It is a frightening truth that shall haunt the night of a consequential evil that has one name that invokes the dread of the nightly daemons.
 The unforgettable name of this duplicitous villain is embedded, within the castle and thereabouts.
 The moral of the story good and evil are quite irreconcilable, in the world of the living and dead.
-Beware that if fare not with thee, thou shalt fare with the mare.
+Beware that if fare not with thee, thou shalt fare with the mare. thee, thou shalt fare with the mare.